-The speculation and vacancy tax rate varies depending on the owner’s tax residency and whether the owner is a Canadian citizen or permanent resident, or a member of a satellite family.
+How the Tax Will Be Charged If You're Not ExemptThe speculation and vacancy tax rate varies depending on the owner’s tax residency and whether the owner is a Canadian citizen or permanent resident of Canada, or a member of a satellite family.

-Read our answers to questions on the proposed speculation and vacancy tax and learn about how to declare, the taxable regions and the available exemptions.
+Read our answers to questions on the speculation and vacancy tax and learn about how to declare, the taxable regions and the available exemptions.

 Subscribe to receive updates as new information about the speculation and vacancy tax becomes available.

 The speculation and vacancy tax has received Royal assent in the Legislature.
 This information is not a replacement for the law.